‘Troubling’: Oregon torture suspect held Vegas woman captive

 “I would have to say that someone that holds somebody, ties them up and tortures for two weeks is sadistic.
 I mean, there’s something there that this person gets some kind of pleasure out of this,” Franks said.

-Franks urged people using dating apps who think the situation may be too good to be true or if something doesn’t feel right to trust their instincts.
+Franks urged people using dating apps to trust their instincts if they think the situation may be too good to be true, or something doesn’t feel right.

+Julie Spira, founder of Cyber-Dating Expert, says some red flags people should look out for when going on these apps are:

 The Associated Press contributed to this report.